Information for patients

 What happens at the appointment?

-The Doctor or Genetic Counsellor will discuss your family history and review the information about your health.
+The doctor or genetic counselor will discuss your family history and review the information about your health.
 Sometimes a Genetics Doctor will need to examine you or your child.
 They will then assess how likely it is that there is an inherited condition in your family and spend some time discussing your particular concerns and options.
 You may have specific questions you wish to ask.
 You are welcome to prepare these and bring a written copy when you attend.

 Will I need any tests?